Arjun-C-S/quarkjs/ARCHITECTURE.md

 let bytecode = runtime.compile_script("script.js")?;
 runtime.run_compiled(bytecode)?;
 ```

+**Bytecode version pinning:** QuickJS bytecode is not portable across QuickJS versions.
+Bytecode compiled against one version will crash or produce undefined behavior when loaded by a different version.
+Every compiled bytecode blob must include a magic header containing a version hash, verified before execution.
+If the hash does not match the current runtime version, the bytecode must be rejected and recompiled from source.
+This prevents users from caching bytecode to disk and silently breaking their runtime after a QuarkJS dependency update.

 Scripts are loaded once, exports are called repeatedly.
 The host controls the entire lifecycle.